apenman/processing-sketches/nature-of-code/README.md

-Exercise from Daniel Shiffman's Nature Of Code book
+Exercises from Daniel Shiffman's Nature Of Code book